-My parents have a lime tree and although they have plenty of options for fertilizer from their local nursery, they weren’t sure which one to buy.
+We have a lime tree and although we have plenty of options for fertilizer from our local nursery, we weren’t sure which one to buy.
 After all, with dozens of products on a shelf competing for your attention, it’s hard to decide which one is best for your lime tree.
-So, to help them out, I did some research and testing on some of the best lime tree fertilizers out there.
+So, I did some research and testing on some of the best lime tree fertilizers out there.
 Here’s what I found.

 The best fertilizer for a lime tree is one with an NPK (nitrogen, phosphorus, and potassium) ratio of 2:1:1, such as 6-3-3.
 For best results, fertilizers should also be organic, slow-release, and come from a reputable brand.
 A quality fertilizer means more nutrient uptake to your lime tree, which means more fruits.

 So, while we know the basics about lime tree fertilizer, what are the top 3 brands, what should be in quality fertilizer, and how do we apply it?
 Let’s break this all down.

 The ideal lime tree fertilizer should include a high nitrogen percentage.
 Other nutrients important to fruit development include magnesium, copper, zinc, and boron.
 While these secondary nutrients are included in most fertilizer mixes, each brand has a different primary nutrient mix or (NPK) you can choose from.

 To help make shopping for lime tree fertilizer easier, stick to these key indicators: